pmndrs/react-spring/readme.md

 - [x] Very efficient, it does not re-render components and changes styles directly in the dom
 - [ ] Managing and orchestrating handles becomes a real chore

-This lib inherits React-motions api (Spring -> Motion, from -> defaultStyles, to -> styles) while you can feed it everything animated can take in as well as allowing for native animations.
+This lib inherits React-motions api while you can feed it everything animated can interpolate.
+It also has support for animateds efficient native rendering.

 # Default rendering 🐎

-Like React-motion by default we'll render the receiving component on every frame as it gives you more freedom to animate whatever you like.
-In most situations this will be ok.
+Like React-motion by default we'll render the receiving component every frame as it gives you more freedom to animate whatever you like.
+In many situations this will be ok.

 ```jsx
 import { Spring } from 'react-spring'